Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

-The horizontal $x^{\prime}$$y^{\prime}$ lattices are rotated at 23$^{\circ}$ relative to the $x-y$ coordinate system, due to the available space, and consist of two (for both $x^{\prime}$ and $y^{\prime}$ directions) super-lattice beams of co-propagating 532-nm and 1053-nm beams (Fig. \ref{transport_cross_section}).
-Eventually the 1053-nm beams, currently used for testing will be substituted with 1064-nm beams.
-The retro-reflective optics for each of the super-lattice beams consists of two polarizing beamsplitters with a motorized half-waveplate in between, followed by a mirror.
-Each of the polarization elements, the mirrors and lenses for shaping the lattice beams are chosen to perform equivalently at both 532-nm and 1064-nm wavelengths.
-With this arrangement by rotating the waveplate the reflection could be extinguished and the lattice beams become regular dipole traps.
-This construction simplifies traps alignment procedures and also could be used during the experimental cycle to utilize the lattice beams as traps during the evaporation process and later converting them to lattices (the minimum time for the switch, limited by our servo motors is 100ms).
+The horizontal $x^{\prime}$$y^{\prime}$ lattices are rotated at 23$^{\circ}$ relative to the $x-y$ coordinate system, due to the available space, and consist of two (for both $x^{\prime}$ and $y^{\prime}$ directions) super-lattice beams of co-propagating 532-nm and 1053-nm beams (Fig.~\ref{transport_cross_section}).
+The retro-reflective optics for each of the super-lattice beams consist of two polarizing beamsplitters with a motorized half-waveplate in between, followed by a mirror.
+Each of the polarization elements, the mirrors and lenses for shaping the lattice beams are chosen to perform equivalently at both 532-nm and 1053-nm wavelengths.
+With this arrangement, by rotating the waveplate the reflection can be extinguished and the lattice beams become regular dipole traps.
+This construction simplifies traps alignment procedures and is also used optionally during the experimental cycle to utilize the lattice beams as traps during the evaporation process and later converting them to lattices (the minimum time for the switch, limited by our servo motors, is 100~ms).
+Each lattice beam is delivered by a photonic crystal fiber identical to the one for the tweezer light, with the difference that in order to avoid reflections back into the fiber the horizontal $x^{\prime}-y^{\prime}$ beams are followed by high-power optical isolators.
+For the vertical lattice we can avoid the optical isolator, by slightly deviating the incoming beam from the normal incidence and then blocking the back reflection, given the proximity of the atoms to the retro-reflective front surface of the CAM.